The initial formation process takes up to ten years and includes the following stages:

-- Postulancy – The first period of formation is a two-year process where young candidates live with the friars and participate in their daily life.
+- Postulancy – The first stage of formation is a two-year process where young candidates live with the friars and participate in their daily life.
 Classes are given in basic topics such as Franciscan history, liturgy, music, and the catechism of the Catholic Church.

-- Novitiate – The second period of formation is one year dedicated to prayer and spiritual development.
+- Novitiate – The second stage of formation is one year dedicated to prayer and spiritual development.
 Novices receive a Franciscan habit and profess temporary vows for one year, an act known as temporary profession.

-During the post-novitiate period, friars complete one year of pastoral experience, often in a parish.
+During the post-novitiate stage, friars complete one year of pastoral experience, often in a parish.
 They live the Franciscan community life and serve in a variety of roles in their daily ministry.
 To view a list of students, please select the ‘View List’ button below.